Prukutu/AOES-CLIM-Setup-Python-Jupyter/_episodes/01-Setup-JupyterLab.md

 {: .callout}

-#### 8. In the upper right corner, you will see your current environemnt is Python (aoes).
+#### 8. In the upper right corner, you will see your current environment.
-If it only says Python, click on Python and a menu will appear.
-Select Python (aoes).
+You may have others but we will start by using the default "Python 3" environment.

 ## What do I do now that JupyterLab is setup?